znamlab/iss-preprocess/docs/source/registration.rst

 --------------------------------

 The final reference coordinate is (for now) ``genes_round``.
-We can register each acquisition independantly first.
+We can register each acquisition independently first.
 Then we want to merge them.
 To do that we generate a downsampled stitched image of the reference acquisition and the acquisition we want to register.